Preferences - How to set Voyant to assume all surplus habitual income is saved

 - State pension benefits,

-- Regular payments from long term care or income protection policies.
+- Regular payments from long-term care or income protection policies.

 Voyant is set initially to assume that any leftover surplus from these habitual income sources will be spent on miscellaneous unplanned discretionary expenses unless you schedule contributions to savings, investments, and/or money purchases to capture the surplus.
 This assumption is popularly known as Parkinson’s Corollary or Parkinson’s Second Law, which suggests that one’s expenditures inevitably rise to meet one’s income.